-SQL 2012 Enterprise Edition’s AlwaysOn Availability Groups brings high availability and disaster recovery to an entirely new level for the product- gone are the days of relying on log shipping and physical clustering!
-With CenturyLink Cloud’s Global Data Center footprint, it is easy to deploy a globally scaled and highly available database architecture in record time.
+SQL 2012 Enterprise Edition’s AlwaysOn Availability Groups brings high availability and disaster recovery to an entirely new level for the product.
+Gone are the days of relying on log shipping and physical clustering!
+With Lumen Cloud’s Global Data Center footprint, it is easy to deploy a globally scaled and highly available database architecture in record time.

-SQL AlwaysOn Database Availability Groups require an Active Directory environment, as well as SQL 2012 Enterprise Edition- both are can easily be automated through the CenturyLink Cloud “Create Server” wizard or use of our Blueprint Library.
-This article assumes an existing AD Forest, and as such we simply add the “Join Domain” and “Install SQL” tasks on the final page of the “Create Server” walk-through:
+SQL AlwaysOn Database Availability Groups require an Active Directory environment, as well as SQL 2012 Enterprise Edition.
+Both are can easily be automated through the Lumen Cloud “Create Server” wizard, or use of our Blueprint Library.
+This article assumes an existing AD Forest, and as such we simply add the “Join Domain” and “Install SQL” tasks on the final page of the “Create Server” walk-through.

-Create the desired amount of servers, in the appropriate groups and desired data centers- in this example, we are using four servers across CenturyLink Cloud’s two Canadian data centers- Toronto and Vancouver.
-Our servers will need to communicate with each other, while all CenturyLink Cloud data centers are equipped with 10G interconnects, we will still need to allow communication between networks and vlans.
+Create the desired amount of servers, in the appropriate groups and desired data centers.
+Our servers must communicate with each other, while all Lumen Cloud data centers are equipped with 10G interconnects, we will still need to allow communication between networks and vlans.

-Once the servers have been created, we will need to install the Failover Clustering Role.
-This is done via the Add Roles function of Server Manager:
+Once the servers have been created, we must install the Failover Clustering Role.
+This is done via the Add Roles function of Server Manager.

 This action can also be batch-applied across an entire group via the “Execute Script” groups command.
-Open up the Failover Cluster Manager, select “Validate Cluster” and add all of your SQL server hostnames:
+Open the Failover Cluster Manager, select “Validate Cluster,” and add all of your SQL server hostnames.

-Select “Node and File Share Majority” as we will be utilizing a file share rather than shared disk.
+Select “Node and File Share Majority,” as we will be utilizing a file share rather than shared disk.
 Click “Next” and enter the path to the share to be used for the witness server.
-This share must reside on a different server than the cluster nodes- in this instance, a share on the Domain Controller was previously created.
+This share must reside on a different server than the cluster nodes.

 Click Next twice and then Finish to complete the cluster quorum configuration.
-Finally, we ready to build our SQL AlwaysOn Availability Group!
+Finally, we're ready to build our SQL AlwaysOn Availability Group!

-First, enable the AlwaysOn Group feature in SQL- this step will need to be done on all participating servers.
-Open SQL Configuration Manager (Start Menu->SQL 2012->Configuration Tools) and with SQL Server Services highlighted, double click on the SQLServer (MSSQLSERVER)
+First, enable the AlwaysOn Group feature in SQL.
+This step must be done on all participating servers.
+Open SQL Configuration Manager (Start Menu->SQL 2012->Configuration Tools) and with SQL Server Services highlighted, double click on the SQLServer (MSSQLSERVER).

-Select the “AlwaysOn High Availability” tab and check the Enable box, and hit OK.
-The SQL Service will need to be restarted, which you can do by right clicking and selecting restart in the Configuration Manager.
+Select the “AlwaysOn High Availability” tab and check the Enable box, and then click OK.
+The SQL Service must be restarted, which you can do by right clicking and selecting restart in the Configuration Manager.

 Click through the introduction page and enter the desired name for the Availability Group in the Availability Group Name field.
 Click Next.
 You will then be presented with a list of local databases and their eligibility for Availability Group Membership.
-The database will need to be consistent, in Full Recovery Mode - so take a backup before starting this process, if the database is not already backed up nightly.
+The database must be consistent, in Full Recovery Mode -- so take a backup before starting this process if the database is not already backed up nightly.

 Select Full for the initial data synchronization and specify a share accessible to all cluster nodes.
 After you pass the validation, click Finish.